Glastonbury Pyramid stage

 Prices from: Weekend tickets from £325 & Day tickets from £125.

-How to get there: South Western Railway has direct trains to Reading from London Waterloo, Clapham Junction, Richmond, Feltham, Bracknell, Wokingham and Winnersh.
+How to get there: South Western Railway has direct trains to Reading Festival from London Waterloo, Clapham Junction, Richmond, Feltham, Bracknell, Wokingham and Winnersh.
 The festival is a 15-minute walk or shuttle bus from Reading station.

 Victorious Festival